ray-project/ray/doc/source/tune/tutorials/tune-fault-tolerance.rst

 .. tip::

-    You can also restore the experiment from a cloud bucket path.
-See :ref:`tune-storage-options`.
+    You can also restore the experiment from a cloud bucket path:

     .. code-block:: python

         tuner = tune.Tuner.restore(
             path="s3://cloud-bucket/tune_fault_tolerance_guide", trainable=trainable
         )

+    See :ref:`tune-storage-options`.

 .. _tune-experiment-autoresume-example: